nitishajain/nitishajain.github.io/index.md

 * (Dec 2024) Excited to share our [paper](https://proceedings.neurips.cc/paper_files/paper/2024/file/9547b09b722f2948ff3ddb5d86002bc0-Paper-Datasets_and_Benchmarks_Track.pdf) on the Croissant metadata standard will be presented as a **spotlight paper** at NeurIPS 2024 (top ~3% of submissions).
 {: .text-justify}

-* (Nov 2024) Attended the 10th [Meet-up](https://github.com/turing-knowledge-graphs/meet-ups/blob/main/agenda-10th-meetup.md) of The Turing Interest Group on Knowledge Graphs in at the Edinburgh Future Institute, University of Edinburgh and gave a [presentation](/assets/slides/KG_meetup_Edinburgh_InterpretE_NItisha.pdf) titled 'Towards Interpretable Embeddings: Aligning Representations with Semantic Aspects'.
-{: .text-justify}

-* (Sept 2024) Excited to have been invited to present our work on the Croissant metadata standard and the Responsonsible AI vocabulary at the Sony AI Journal Club with a talk titled 'Croissant-RAI: Standardized Machine-readable Dataset Documentation Format for Responsible AI' (slides [here](/assets/slides/SonyAITalk_ResponsibleAI_with_Croissant.pdf)).
-{: .text-justify}

 * [All Updates](/news/)